 Bethany Scalzo, M.S.

-Bethany is the Director of Admissions for Norwich University's online degree completion programs.
+Bethany is the Director of Enrollment for Norwich University's online degree completion programs.
 She arrived at Norwich in 2014 with experience working as a lead graduate assistant for admissions and graduate affairs at Regis College.
 She enjoys working closely with applicants to the online bachelor's programs.